What are temporary impairments?

 The following buildings have elevators with some floors that require an authorized current Wiscard.

-- Van Hise (getting on or off at floors 2-4 is restricted) - Email the McBurney Center to arrange for elevator access to be added to your Wiscard.
-We will need your name and student ID number; please allow at least 48 business hours to ensure processing time.
+- Van Hise (getting on or off at floors 2-4 is restricted) – Click on the McBurney Connect “APPLY for Services” button to complete the Student Application form.
+Please indicate on the form that you are requesting elevator access to be added to your Wiscard.
+Please allow at least 48 business hours to ensure processing time.

 - Computer Science & Statistics Building (the tower 3 elevator has restricted access after business hours).
 Please contact your instructor or supervisor if this access is appropriate.

-Note: If you encounter barriers with buildings or elevators that are not listed above, please call or email McBurney for further assistance.
+Note: If you encounter barriers with buildings or elevators that are not listed above, please contact the McBurney Center for further assistance.

 Information on Physical Accessibility of Classrooms and Buildings: